hbeltrane/Assignment2/README.md

 To avoid this, the two developers can create two separate branches from the master branch and work on their features individually.
 When they’re done with their feature, they can then merge their respective branch to the master branch, and deploy without having to wait for the second feature to be completed.

 The Pros of using this workflow is, the git feature branch workflow allows you to collaborate on code and minimize code conflicts.

+### How to do it

+* You create a new branch, that's usually a feature or a fix branch.
+* You make changes to that branch.
+* Then you merge that branch back to master, and then
+* you delete the old branch.